DormantLogician/equal-language-concept/doc/Operation.md

 In this example, first item in category is an anonymous label.

-Service references must be called with a write location - this label may be written to in order to make request to service.
+Service references must be called with a write location - this label may be intersected with in order to make request to service.